megaproes/megaproes/README.md

 ## About Me 😄

-I'm Oleksandr, a developer with a solid background in C++.
+A developer with a background in C++.
 I'm currently expanding my skills into Rust, particularly interested in its applications in financial technology and trading algorithms.
 I'm also exploring data analysis with the R programming language to broaden my analytical capabilities.

 ## What I'm Working On 🚀